data-burst/awesome-data-engineering/tools.md

 - [Apache Beam](https://beam.apache.org/) - An open-source, unified model for defining both batch and streaming data-parallel processing pipelines.

 ## Pipeline Orchestration

+- [Apache Airflow](https://airflow.apache.org/) - A platform to programmatically author, schedule, and monitor workflows.
+- [Prefect](https://www.prefect.io/) - A new workflow management system, designed for modern infrastructure and powered by the open-source Prefect Core workflow engine.
+- [Dagster](https://dagster.io/) - A data orchestrator for machine learning, analytics, and ETL.
+- [Mage](https://github.com/mage-ai/mage-ai) - A workflow orchestrator for machine learning and data science.

 ## Messaging and Streaming Platform